Caeli: cooling buildings with low-carbon air conditioning

 First objective: drastically reduce the environmental footprint of air conditioning

-Lighting a Caeli product reduces CO2 emissions by 85%.
-In a few years' time, this means 250,000 tonnes of CO2 will not be emitted into the atmosphere.
+Tunring on a Caeli product reduces CO2 emissions by 85%.
+In a few years' time, this would translate into 250,000 tonnes of CO2 not being emitted into the atmosphere.

 Caeli cooling systems :

-• do not use refrigerants, and therefore have no environmental impact on the greenhouse effect
+• do not use refrigerants, and therefore have no environmental impact through greenhouse gas emissions

 • use 5 times less energy than conventional air conditioning